Headspace: Accessible Meditation for Work and Life

-A research study, cleverly titled ‘Putting the app in Happiness’, published in 2014, showed that completing 10 Headspace sessions increased positive attitudes and reduced negative ones.
+Then there’s tangible research study results.
+Like one from 2014, cleverly titled "Putting the app in Happiness."
+It showed completing 10 Headspace sessions increased positive attitudes and reduced negative ones.

-Lest you think the seriousness of that study is invalidated by its goofy title, there’s some other peer-reviewed academic research to backs up Headspace’s claims to workplace efficacy.
-Mindfulness apps like Headspace have benefits for employee engagement, performance, and endurance, according to research studies whose results were published in the Journal of Occupational and Environmental Medicine and Mindfulness.
+Perhaps the seriousness of that study is undercut by its goofy title.
+Well, there’s some other peer-reviewed academic research to back up Headspace’s claims to workplace efficacy.

-By learning to direct your attention in a rigorously specific and simple way, Headspace’s sessions offer help in defining focus and the purpose of that focus.
-When you’re multitasking and stressing out, you’ll have a tool for regulating and re-directing your attention.
+It’s about learning to direct your attention in a rigorously specific and simple way.
+Headspace’s sessions offer help in defining focus and the purpose of that focus.
+When you’re multitasking and stressing, you’ll have a tool for regulating and re-directing your attention.

 Meditation for stress and meditation for anxiety

 Speaking of that, Headspace offers meditation for stress specifically.
 Visualization technique, for example, is used to engage and occupy the mind, while also unwinding and moving up to a place of calmness.

 Stress has cumulative negative consequences on us.
 Our health, relationships, and work performance suffer.